Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 5: Dialogue with Sarah Chen
 *Setting: A community center where they are discussing advocacy strategies and the implications of AI policies with Cipher's proposals in mind.*

 **Isabella**: "Sarah, I feel torn between pushing for rapid AI advancements and ensuring we don't leave anyone behind.
-How do we advocate for progress while considering Cipher's proposals?"
+How do we advocate for progress while considering Cipher's proposals?
+The UBC system must be inclusive."

 **Sarah**: "It's a delicate balance, Isabella.
 We must ensure that our policies reflect our commitment to social justice, especially in light of Cipher's vision."

 ### Scene 6: Collaborative Strategies
 *Setting: A strategy meeting with community leaders discussing AI policies and the implications of Cipher's economic framework.*

-**Isabella**: "Together, we can create a framework that not only promotes AI development but also addresses the concerns raised by Cipher's proposals."
+**Isabella**: "Together, we can create a framework that not only promotes AI development but also addresses the concerns raised by Cipher's proposals.
+We need to ensure the UBC system is equitable."

 **Sarah**: "Absolutely.
-Our voices need to be united to ensure that ethical considerations are prioritized in any economic framework."
+Our voices need to be united to ensure that ethical considerations are prioritized in any economic framework.
+It’s crucial for the future of our communities."

 ### Scene 1: Economic Policy Challenge
 *Setting: A conference room where Isabella, Marcus, and Sarah are discussing the implications of new economic policies.*